yetulaxman/htvs/production_codes/README.md

-## Helper scripts for preprocessing of Enamine REAL database on Mahti
+### Helper scripts for preprocessing of Enamine REAL database on Mahti

+### Configure Scrondinger.hosts file
-Make sure to configure your scrondinger.hosts file.
+Make sure to configure your Scrondinger.hosts file in your home directory on Mahti.
 In the hosts file, *tmpdir* must be set to scratch to avoid errors (e.g., job fizzled issues) in production environement.
+Please check example hosts file in the current github folder for more details.

 ### Test case: Run production code with 10M records on Mahti